How to: Control Add-Ins By Using the Add-In Manager

 You cannot use the TAB key to move to the Startup and Command Line columns.
 You must instead use ALT + S and ALT + C, respectively, to toggle the selections.

 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 These procedures were developed with the General Development Settings active.
 To change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see Visual Studio Settings.
+For more information, see Customizing Development Settings.

 To load an add-in immediately